Lucas-TY/Butterfly/lab-4/README.md

   + Manage Recommendation
     + Select a semester to display recommendations to sections for that semester
     + Either assign a grading position to one section for a recommendation or reject the recommendation
+  + View Evaluations
+    + Select a grader to view all of their evaluations
+    + Only shows graders that are assigned to a currently available semester
   + Manage Semester
     + Add a semester with the following information
       + code - The code used for scraping data for that specific semester (currently increments by 4 every semester)